A non-semisimple non-invertible symmetry

-From this, we can already conclude that the value of $\xi$ in the symbols $\big(\F{\act}^{000}_0 \big)^{0}_1$ and $\big(\F{\act}^{001}_1 \big)^{1}_1$ cannot be modified, yielding the desired result.
+From this, we can already conclude that the value of $\xi$ in the symbols $\big(\F{\act}^{000}_0 \big)^{0}_1$ and $\big(\F{\act}^{001}_1 \big)^{1}_1$ cannot be modified without altering other entries that do not depend on $\xi$.
+This completes the argument.
 In app.~\ref{app:moduleCat}, we relate this statement to the mathematical fact that the non-semisimple tensor category $\Mod(\mc T_4)$ admits an $\mathbb S^1$-parametrised family of rank 2 semisimple module categories, which are inequivalent as module categories for distinct values of the parameter.
 In the case of a fusion category symmetry, this would be the indication that Hamiltonians $\widetilde{\mathbb H}(\xi)_\Lambda$ represent distinct $\Mod(\mc T_4)$-symmetric gapped phases \cite{Garre-Rubio:2022uum}.
-However, this clearly does not seem to be the correct interpretation here, which we might physically trace back to the loss of Hermiticity and the necessity to work with open boundary conditions for the symmetry to be faithful.
+However, these are part of the same smooth path of gapped symmetric Hamiltonians, which for self-adjoint Hamiltonians would be taken as the definition that they belong to the same gapped phase.
+This tension, which might be traced back to the loss of Hermiticity and the necessity to work with open boundary conditions for the symmetry to be faithful, questions either the definition of a gapped phase in the presence of a non-semisimple symmetry or the classification scheme in terms of indecomposable module categories.